con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mgon skyob 'jig rten yid gcugs pa/ /
 > skyabs dang skyob pa bla na med/ /

-Teacher of mundane knowledge and virtues,
+The teacher of mundane virtues and knowledge,
-Teacher to beings, supremely confident,
+The teacher to all beings, most confident,
-Protector, saviour, the world’s trustworthy guide,
+The world’s trustworthy guide, protector, saviour,
-The unsurpassed refuge, and guardian, (82)
+The refuge unsurpassed, the guardian, (82)

 * Kangyur translation of 82a seems incoherent.
 For 82c, it has translated *āpta* as *khyab pa*, which is highly questionable.
 * First neuter name with śaraṇaṃ.